DETAILED ACTION

 Halpin does not explicitly teach that the surface of the substrate subject to a direct temperature measurement is the same surface upon which deposition of an epitaxial material occurs.
 However, in Figs. 1A-B and ¶¶[0028]-[0034] as well as elsewhere throughout the entire reference Chacin teaches an analogous embodiment of a chemical vapor deposition system in which a substrate (19) provided on a substrate support (16) is heated by a plurality of heaters (38).
 In Fig. 1B and ¶[0033] Chacin specifically teaches that a plurality of optical probes (20) which function as pyrometers may be provided above the substrate (19) in order to measure the top surface temperature of different locations on a surface of the substrate (29).
 Thus, a person of ordinary skill in the art prior to the effective filing date of the invention would look to the teachings of Chacin and would be motivated to incorporate a plurality of pyrometers strategically positioned above the substrate in the system and method of Halpin in order to more accurately measure the temperature of the epitaxial layer during each of the cleaning, stabilizing, and film growth steps and to obtain greater control over and, hence, produce a more uniform temperature across the entire substrate.

-Halpin and Chacin do not teach that the first and second control signals from the first and second PID control loop are arranged in a closed loop with the center and edge pyrometer, respectively.
+Halpin and Chacin do not teach that the first and second control signals from the first and second PID control loop are arranged in a first and second closed loop with the center and edge pyrometer, respectively.
 However, in at least Fig. 3A, ¶¶[0028]-[0032], and ¶¶[0045]-[0050] Su teaches an analogous system and method for film growth by chemical vapor deposition which is controlled by a system controller (161).
 Inner, central, and outer lamps (121A), (121B), and (121C) are arranged in concentric circles or zones and the temperature of each zone is measured and controlled by a corresponding pyrometer (301).
 Then in ¶¶[0077]-[0085] Su teaches that the temperature is controlled using a closed loop system which has the advantage of being able to detect and react to drift away from a predetermined temperature more efficiently than a human operator.
-Thus, a person of ordinary skill in the art prior to the effective filing date of the invention would be motivated to provide the first and second PID control loops in the method of Halpin and Chacin as closed loop systems in order to more efficiently detect and react to deviations from the desired setpoint temperature.
+Thus, a person of ordinary skill in the art prior to the effective filing date of the invention would be motivated to provide the first and second PID control loops in the method of Halpin and Chacin as separate first and second closed loop systems in order to more efficiently detect and react to deviations from the desired setpoint temperature within different temperature zones.
 The combination of prior art elements according to known methods to yield predictable results has been held to support a prima facie determination of obviousness.
 All the claimed elements are known in the prior art and one skilled in the art could combine the elements as claimed by known methods with no change in their respective functions, with the combination yielding nothing more than predictable results to one of ordinary skill in the art.
 KSR International Co. v.
 Teleflex Inc., 550 U.S. 398, __, 82 USPQ2d 1385, 1395 (2007).
 See also, MPEP 2143(A).

 Halpin does not explicitly teach that the surface of the substrate subject to a temperature measurement is the same surface upon which deposition of an epitaxial material occurs in claim 1.
 However, in Figs. 1A-B and ¶¶[0028]-[0034] as well as elsewhere throughout the entire reference Chacin teaches an analogous embodiment of a chemical vapor deposition system in which a substrate (19) provided on a substrate support (16) is heated by a plurality of heaters (38).
 In Fig. 1B and ¶[0033] Chacin specifically teaches that a plurality of optical probes (20) which function as pyrometers may be provided above the substrate (19) in order to measure the top surface temperature of different locations on a surface of the substrate (29).
 Thus, a person of ordinary skill in the art prior to the effective filing date of the invention would look to the teachings of Chacin and would be motivated to incorporate a plurality of pyrometers strategically positioned above the substrate in the system and method of Halpin in order to more accurately measure the temperature of the epitaxial layer during film growth and to obtain greater control over and, hence, produce a more uniform temperature across the entire substrate.

-Regarding claim 3, Halpin teaches that the direct measurement of the temperature of the substrate is provided by operating a center pyrometer and an edge pyrometer to sense temperatures at a single center point and a single edge point on the surface of the substrate (see Fig. 3, ¶[0042], and ¶¶[0059]-[0070] which teach using individual pyrometers to measure a temperature of both a single point (28) at a center and single points near or at an edge (29)-(31) of the substrate (16); it is noted that the temperature measurements are taken either directly or indirectly from the surface of the substrate).
+Regarding claim 3, Halpin teaches that the direct measurement of the temperature of the substrate is provided by operating the center pyrometer and the edge pyrometer to sense temperatures at a single center point and a single edge point on the surface of the substrate (see Fig. 3, ¶[0042], and ¶¶[0059]-[0070] which teach using individual pyrometers to measure a temperature of both a single point (28) at a center and single points near or at an edge (29)-(31) of the substrate (16); it is noted that the temperature measurements are taken either directly or indirectly from the surface of the substrate).
 Even if it is assumed arguendo that the temperature measurements at points (29)-(31) in Figs. 2-3 of Halpin are not explicitly “on the surface of the substrate,” it would have been within the capabilities of a person of ordinary skill in the art prior to the effective filing date of the invention to provide additional temperature sensors (i.e., the pyrometers) and/or to rearrange the existing pyrometers such that they are on a surface of the substrate (16) near its outer periphery in order to more precisely monitor and control variations in temperature across the entire surface of the substrate (16) during epitaxial deposition.

 Halpin does not explicitly teach that the surface of the substrate subject to a temperature measurement is the same surface upon which deposition of an epitaxial material occurs in claim 1.
 However, in Figs. 1A-B and ¶¶[0028]-[0034] as well as elsewhere throughout the entire reference Chacin teaches an analogous embodiment of a chemical vapor deposition system in which a substrate (19) provided on a substrate support (16) is heated by a plurality of heaters (38).
 In Fig. 1B and ¶[0033] Chacin specifically teaches that a plurality of optical probes (20) which function as pyrometers may be provided above the substrate (19) in order to measure the top surface temperature of different locations on a surface of the substrate (29).
 Thus, a person of ordinary skill in the art prior to the effective filing date of the invention would look to the teachings of Chacin and would be motivated to incorporate a plurality of pyrometers strategically positioned above the substrate in the system and method of Halpin in order to more accurately measure the temperature of the epitaxial layer during film growth and to obtain greater control over and, hence, produce a more uniform temperature across the entire substrate.